-The Imamiyyah book al-Jawahir mentions that: "The obligatory acts (af'al or a'mal) of the Hajj are twelve: ihram; the wuquf at 'Arafat; the wuquf at al-Mash'ar al-Haram; the entry into Mina; the ramy; the dhibh (sacrifice); its related taqsir or halq; the tawaf (the sevenfold circumambulation of the Ka'bah), and its related raka'at (units of the length of prayers); the sa'y; the tawaf al-nisa', and its related raka'at.
-The obligatory acts of al-'Umrat al-mufradah are eight: niyyah (intention); ihram[4]; tawaf its related raka'at; the sa'y; the taqsi; the tawaf al-nisa'; and its related raka'at."
+The Imamiyyah book al-Jawahir mentions that: "The obligat-(af al or a mal) the Hajj of twelve: ihram; the wuquf at 'Arafat; the wuquf at al-Mash'ar al-Haram; the entry into Mina; the ramy; the dhibh (sacrifice); its related tagsir or halq; the tawaf (the sevenfold circumambulation of the Ka'bah), and its related raka'at (units of the length the tawaf al-nisa', and pravers); the sa'v; lated raka'at.
+The obligatory acts of al-'Umrat al-mufradah are eight: nivyah (intention); ihram[4]; tawaf its related raka'at; the sa'y; the tagsi; the tawaf al-nisa'; and its related raka'at."

 This indicates that all the legal schools agree that the acts of the Hajj exceed those of the 'Umrah by the acts associated with the wuquf.
-Moreover, the Imamiyyah school considers it obligatory for the performer of the al-'Umrat al-mufradah to perform a second tawaf, the tawaf al-nisa'.
+Moreover, the Imamiyyah school considers it obligatory for the performer of theal-'Umrat al-mufradah to perform a second tawaf, the tawaf al-nisa'.
 Similarly the Maliki school differs from others in considering halqor taqsir as non-obligatory for al-'Umrat al-mufradah.